neilellison/fitness-app-frontend/README.md

 # Muscler (Frontend)

 Muscler is essentially a Twitter for workouts.
 Instead of making a "tweet", a user can create a new exercise routine, which consists of a name, description, and a list of exercises with their respective reps and sets.
+On the home page, a user will see an index of exercise routines.
+If they click on the button "Show Routine", a modal that displays all of the exercises associated with that routine will show up.

 This app was built with a Ruby on Rails backend and a React.jsx frontend.
 Most of the coding was done in Javascript, with some HTML.
 The styling was done with both bootstrap and some custom CSS.